 Big Brothers Big Sisters of the Ozarks is a 501(c)(3) non-profit organization and United Way partner agency that has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
 Most children served by Big Brothers Big Sisters are in single-parent and low-income families or households where a parent is incarcerated.
 As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (Bigs) and children (Littles).

 Big Brothers Big Sisters provides a system of ongoing evaluation and support, which is proven by independent studies to help families by improving the odds that Littles will perform better in school and avoid violence and illegal activities, and have stronger relationships with their parents and others.
 In 2013, Big Brothers Big Sisters of the Ozarks supported over 700 matches in southwestern Missouri.
 Learn how you can positively impact a child’s life, donate or volunteer today at www.bigbro.com.
-For more information about Big Brothers Big Sisters of the Ozarks, contact Katie Davis at (417) 889-9136 or firstname.lastname@example.org
+For more information about Big Brothers Big Sisters of the Ozarks, contact Tyler Moles at firstname.lastname@example.org